groundhoggwp/groundhogg/README.txt

 * TWEAKED The funnel library will now only show templates for which the necessary step types are actively registered
 * TWEAKED Forms & Link Click benchmarks will now show use a pretty slug when embedding.
 Old URLs will still work fine!
 * TWEAKED show 404 errors on the managed page for non-existent resources
+* TWEAKED When sending an email template to a contact manually, process the event right away and report event failures
+* TWEAKED Disable the WordPress emoji to image conversion feature while sending/editing emails

 = 2.7.2.1 (2022-09-09) =
 * TWEAKED Some CSS issues in the funnel builder